nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7XXX_Versions/GL-DPPD-7XXX.md

 Differences with default workflow:
 - STAR is replaced with Bowtie 2 for alignment
-- RSEM is replaced with FeatureCounts for gene quantification
+- RSEM is replaced with featureCounts for gene quantification
 - kentUtils gtfToGenePred and genePredToBed are replaced with gtfToBed.py
 - rRNA genes are removed from featureCounts results on a dataset-wide basis. rRNA removal logs are all reported in the same file.
-- Rather than importing RSEM Sample.Genes.Results using tximport, the entire FeatureCounts table is imported into R for normalization and DGE analysis.
+- Rather than importing RSEM Genes.Results files for each sample using tximport, the entire FeatureCounts table is imported into R for normalization and DGE analysis.

 ---